Wladimir Klitschko: Klitschko vs. Rahman, Chagaev, Chambers

 The fight took place at Veltins Arena in Gelsenkirchen, with over 61,000 fans having attended the fight, the largest audience for a boxing fight in Germany since 1939, when Max Schmeling knocked out Adolf Heuser in front of 70,000 people in Stuttgart.
 Klitschko dominated the fight, keeping Chagaev at the end of his jab and throwing straight right hand whenever necessary.
 Klitschko dropped Chagaev near the end of the second round, and was gradually fighting more aggressively as the fight progressed.
 Chagaev's trainer Michael Timm did not allow Chagaev to come out for the tenth round, prompting the referee to wave the bout off, declaring Klitschko the winner by corner retirement (RTD).
 This win had added significance because even though the WBA title was not on the line, many saw Klitschko as the rightful champion.

 On 9 December 2009, Klitschko's management group, K2 Promotions, confirmed that a bout with Eddie Chambers had been agreed to take place in Germany on 20 March 2010.
 This mandatory title defence, originally scheduled for December 2009, had to be delayed due to a hand injury that Klitschko sustained in training that required surgery.
 In the build-up to the fight, Klitschko described Chambers as "the best American heavyweight right now".
 In the pre-fight comparison of the fighters, The Ring gave Chambers the upper hand in speed and athletic ability, as well as defence, while crediting Klitschko as more powerful and experienced.
 In the United States, the bout was not televised by any TV station but was aired on the Klitschko's official website for $14.95 instead.
 The official venue was the multi-functional football stadium ESPRIT Arena in Düsseldorf, Germany.

 The bout turned-out to be one-sided, with the champion winning rounds keeping Chambers at the end of his jab and occasionally throwing straight right hands.
 In the opening rounds, Chambers lifted Klitschko and took him down several times but was not deducted a point nor warned.
 In between the championship rounds, Klitschko was criticised by his trainer Emmanuel Steward for not fighting aggressively, despite comfortably winning on the scorecards.
 Klitschko picked up his pace during the final round and, with few seconds left, landed a left hook on Chambers' temple.
 The punch made Chambers fall forwards and lose consciousness for an extended period of time.
 The referee immediately stepped in and called an end to the contest.
+Not counting revenue from advertising, Klitschko reportedly earned at least €6 million, or $8.12 million, for the fight.
 It remains the only stoppage loss of Chambers' career.